finos/fin-ocr/DEV_GUIDE.md

 > NOTE: See the [architecture diagram](https://github.com/discoverfinancial/fin-ocr/blob/main/ARCHITECTURE.md) and note that the "Core OCR" process occurs in two phases: first a preprocessing phase and second the translation phase.

 If the MICR line was not properly located, then the problem occurred in the preprocessing phase, so you'll want to look at previous images to determine why the location logic failed.
-For example, in this case, the MICR line includes extra noise to the left of the first MICR character as well as to the right of the last MICR character.
-This tells us to look at previous images which reveals that the wavy background lines which are in the original image have been accentuated and confused the location logic.
+For example, perhaps skew correction failed.

-If the MICR line was correctly located but one or both of the translators failed, then the problem occurred in one of the translators, which tells us where to focus.
+However, if the MICR line was correctly located but one or both of the translators failed, then the problem occurred in one of the translators, which tells us where to focus.

 ### How to train and test with a new tesseract traineddata file